 Mesoblast Operational and Financial Highlights for Quarter Ended September 30, 2022

-/EIN News/ -- NEW YORK, Oct.
-30, 2022 (GLOBE NEWSWIRE) -- Mesoblast Limited (Nasdaq:MESO; ASX:MSB), global leader in allogeneic cellular medicines for inflammatory diseases, today provided an activity report for the fourth quarter ended September 30, 2022.
+NEW YORK, Oct.
+30, 2022 (GLOBE NEWSWIRE) -- Mesoblast Limited MESOMSB)), global leader in allogeneic cellular medicines for inflammatory diseases, today provided an activity report for the fourth quarter ended September 30, 2022.

 Financial Highlights